Updated 3/28/2023

 Why do I make films?
 I'm not a solo artist.
 I cannot do this alone; there are always others, a team of collaborators.
-It starts with a new vision of the world and the adventure of discovery towards new ways of seeing and creating new contexts for what can be seen, felt, and experienced.
-Each film represents a personal dream coming true and a fulfillment of the dreams of those who join me.
-Filmmaking as dream machine, a deep river of images flooding forth from a dream vortex, where the personal meets the collective in the transpersonal.
+It starts with a vision, the adventure of discovering new ways of seeing and finding unexpected contexts for whatever can be perceived, felt and experienced.
+Each film made represents a personal dream coming true and a fulfillment of the dreams of those who join me.
+Filmmaking as a deep image river -- flooding forth from an active dreamtime vortex where the personal awakens to the transpersonal through the lens of an insurrection of the Poetic Imagination.

 MY BACK STORY

-I come from an experimental theatre background.
-Between 1975 and 2018, I wrote, directed, and sometimes performed in numerous experimental theatre productions that have imprinted my films with their distinct theatricality.
-Since 1993, I wrote and directed fifteen feature-length art films exploring the interplay between the Imaginal and the Actual.
-My films were sold as DVDs and screened publicly at arthouse cinemas almost every year between 1995 and 2015 while touring the USA west coast, from Los Angeles CA to Bellingham WA (after 2015, they screened ony in Portland OR).
-Though I never profited from my movies nor have I aimed for fame, most of them have garnered favorable reviews from film critics.
-With no mainstream ambitions for target markets or demographics, I've been free to make only the movies I've wanted to make.
-I am self-taught; making movies has been my film school.
+My deepest background is in experimental theatre.
+Between 1974 and 2018, I wrote, directed, and sometimes performed in numerous productions that would imprintg my later films with their distinct theatricality.
+Since 1993, I wrote and directed sixteen noncommercial feature-length art films exploring interplays and collisions between the Imaginal and the Actual worlds.
+Between 1995 and 2015, my films sold as DVDs and screened publicly during my annual west coast tours of arthouse cinemas from Los Angeles CA to Bellingham WA; after 2015, they screened exclusively in Portland OR.
+All my movies are labors of love, the true definition of amateur, born from living the art life of serving creation.
+Though I never made a profit from them nor have I aimed for fame, most have garnered favorable critical reviews.
+With no mainstream ambitions for achieving Hollywood standards and values, or hitting target markets or chasing demographics, I've been free to only make the movies I've wanted to make.
+Self-taught, each film has been my film school.

-Over the last decade, DVDs have become all but phased out by online streaming services though I do believe in a DVD resurgence.
+Though over the last decade DVDs have become all but phased out by online streaming services, I believe in their resurgence.
 DVD's are less compressed than streaming and have better picture and sound quality.
 Committed cinephiles have already started personal dvd libraries of their favorite films in a retro-trend that promises to expand in the coming years.
-My dvds are available through my book publsiher, The Original Falcon Press.
-In 2016, I started posting links to all my films as free views on YouTube and Vimeo.
-I reached a point of simply wanting to share the bounty of three decades of work with the world.
+For collectors, my dvds are available through The Original Falcon Press.
+In 2016, I also started posting links to all my films as free views on YouTube and Vimeo.
+It was time to share the bounty of three decades of work with the world.
 Though I realize my films are not for everybody, it appears they are finding their own eccentric audience.

-My films don't fit into any existing cinematic genre.
-Most of my movies are veiled autobiographies, oneric docufictions, giving narrative and poetic form to my internal landscape and its reactions to real world stimuli.
-This process started after the sudden tragic death of my 2-year daughter Zoe in September of 1992.
+My films don't fit into any existing cinematic genre (and why they're difficult to market).
+Most are veiled autobiographies, docufictions, giving narrative and poetic expression to my internal landscape and my reactions to real world events.
+This process started after the sudden, tragic death of my 2-year daughter Zoe in September of 1992.
 The worst thing that could ever happen to me, happened to me.
-Great losses sometimes come with great gifts and, this unfathomable loss hammered my psyche with the gift of searing vision; the eyes of my eyes opened.
+Great losses sometimes come with great gifts and, this unfathomable loss hammered my psyche with the gift of searing visions; the eyes of my eyes opened.
 I saw "death" as an illusion, an intellectual symbol for fear, social control, and oppression.
 I saw through the lies of society.
 I saw the eternal cycles of Life; people come and go but Life continues.
 I've seen true Love upstage Death in the Theatre of Life.
-However I also became overwhelmed by more perceptions of reality than I knew what to do with.
+I was also overwhelmed by more perceptions of reality than I knew what to do with and was courting madness.
 That's when I bought my first consumer camcorder.

 x